danachen/Ruby/reduce.md

 %w(a b c).reduce({}) {|memo, obj| memo.update(obj => obj.ord)}
 => {"a"=>97, "b"=>98, "c"=>99}
 ```
-Note that #update is the same as #merge, and is used to update a hash
+Note that #update is the same as #merge, and is used to update a hash.
 update(other_hash) → hsh
 update(other_hash){|key, oldval, newval| block} → hsh